alonrot/classified_regression/README.md

 ```bash
 <path/to/classified_regression>/classireg/experiments/numerical_benchmarks/config.yaml
 ```
 is a configuration file based on [Hydra](https://hydra.cc/), where the user can select the benchmark to be used.
-To run experiments using "Michalewicz 10D" as objective function, comment the line "- config: simple1D" and uncomment the line "- config: micha10D".
-By default, the used acquisition function is "acqui: "EIC"", which is our proposed algorithm EIC^2, where the constraint is modeled using the GPCR model.
+To run experiments using `Michalewicz 10D` as objective function, comment the line `- config: simple1D` and uncomment the line `- config: micha10D`.
+By default, the used acquisition function is `acqui: EIC`, which is our proposed algorithm EIC^2, where the constraint is modeled using the GPCR model.
 Once the above changes have been applied to the config file, run the code as:

 ```bash
 cd <path/to/classified_regression>/classireg/experiments/numerical_benchmarks